Drug and Alcohol Rehab in Flintshire

 Symptoms of cannabis withdrawal include anxiety, agitation, restlessness, headaches, and a lack of appetite.

-When a person is going through cocaine withdrawal, they are likely to experience mostly psychological symptoms such as paranoia, anxiety, mood swings, irritation, and depression.
+When a person is going through cocaine withdrawal, they are likely to experience psychological symptoms such as paranoia, anxiety, mood swings, irritation, and depression.

 However, some people have been known to experience headaches, sweats, restlessness, and fatigue.